Summer Horror Books that will scare your pants off

 The Lake

-So, I read The Lake a while and absolutely loved it.
+So, I read The Lake a while ago and loved it.
 Natasha Preston is quickly becoming one of my favorite authors.

-I absolutely love how she ends her books in a way that makes you a bit mad.
+I love how she ends her books in a way that makes you a bit mad.

 Here is what The Lake is about.